 How to sous vide chicken

+Are you looking for the best sous vide machine to cook poultry?
 Cooking poultry using sous vide is very different to cooking steak.

 You will have heard about minimum temperatures needed to cook poultry safely.
 No one wants to poison their family or friends.